Beach Reads: What They Are, Their History, and 6 New Books

 Discover the history of beach reads and summer reading and get six book recommendations.

-According to the Macmillan Dictionary, a beach read is “a book you can take on holiday, which is good enough to keep you engaged but not so serious it will spoil your holiday.”
+The Macmillan Dictionary defines a beach read as “a book you can take on holiday, which is good enough to keep you engaged but not so serious it will spoil your holiday.”
+I think that’s a good starting point, but I’d add this: the best beach reads are immersive, entertaining, and just plain fun—whether or not you ever set foot on sand.

 I found an article by Katy Waldman in The New Yorker, The Invention of the “Beach Read,” that I highly recommend you read.